 Highlights of the Data

-- The IRS closed almost 3.3 million cases under the Automated Underreporter Program, resulting in nearly $6.7 billion in additional assessments (Table 14).
+- The IRS closed more than 3.0 million cases under the Automated Underreporter Program, resulting in more than $5.3 billion in additional assessments (Table 14).

-- For Tax Year 2016 individual income tax returns processed during FY 2017, IRS sent more than 2.0 million notices to taxpayers for about 2.5 million math errors identified on their returns (Table 15).
+- For Tax Year 2017 individual income tax returns processed during FY 2018, the IRS sent almost 2.0 million notices to taxpayers for more than 2.4 million math errors identified on their returns (Table 15).

 Return to the IRS Data Book home page